cs5450/cs5450.github.io/assignments/hw5.md

 1. A way to "follow" another user [i.e. for the current selected user (a.k.a. user1), provide a means to add another user (a.k.a. user2) that user1 wants to follow and update the appropriate data structures so that feeds are updated appropriately immediately after clicking the button
 1. Add a button that allows the user to open a **NEW** window to search for tweets with given hashtag(s) using an AND or OR search approach.
 The user should be able to select AND or OR with radio or push buttons, enter terms (separated by spaces) in a text box, and then click search.
 Resulting tweets should be displayed in a listbox.
 The user should be able to then close the window from view.
 The next time they open the search window, the old contents should be removed/cleared (we don't want to see the old search results).
 1. While your program should still automatically initialize the system with data from an input file given at the command line, add a new feature to be able to save all current info (including tweets added during the execution of the program) to a new file.
 The name of the file should be specified by the user...you can choose a text box and a push button to save the data or use a file dialog box (see `QFileDialog::getSaveFileName()`).
 The file should be written out in the same format as the input file.

+**Note:**  Your GUI should be usable and reasonably laid out.
+GUIs that are unusable or VERY poor in design/layout will receive a deduction of up to 25 of the 75 points.

 ####QT Notes
 A single class can act as multiple windows by simply having several "Widgets" as either data members (or if your class inherits from QWidget or QMainWindow your object itself can be a window.
 Any QWidget that is not a "child" of another widget (i.e. added to a layout that is part of another widget) can act as a top-level window.
 Simply call `show()` and `hide()` to make the window appear and disappear.